 We had reactions here and here and here.

 I wish we could see into a universe where Fernandez wasn’t part of the Carter/Alomar trade (can you imagine a middle of the infield with Alomar and Fernandez).
 It would have been great to have had Fernandez as a lifetime Blue Jay.
-I’d like to think he would be in the Hall of Fame if he had been.
+I want to think he would be in the Hall of Fame if he had been.

 There were few players I tried to imitate more.
-That sidearm flip throw, that seemed always to be on target, no matter what angle his body was at was a thing of beauty.
-The batting stance I didn’t try to copy, he had such a light grip on the bat, I could never make that work.
+That sidearm flip throw, which always seemed on target, no matter what angle his body was at, was beautiful.
+And he had that batting stance.
+He had such a light grip on the bat.
+I could never make that work.

-I still think he was the smoothest shortstop I ever watched.
+He was the smoothest shortstop I have ever watched.

-My favourite memories of him were the rare moments he would allow himself a little smile after making an amazing play.
+My favourite memories of him were the rare moments he would allow himself a little smile after making a fantastic play.

-If you made a list of people to whom I owe my baseball fandom, Tony would be high on the list.
+If I made a list of people to whom I owe my baseball fandom, Tony would be near the top.